-Croatia exclusive report: Wind energy market insight analysis, The quota for acceptance of wind power plants increases7.
-April 2014. / SEE Energy News
+Croatia exclusive report: Wind energy market insight analysis, The quota for acceptance of wind power plants increases, SEE Energy News

 Croatia TSO co HOPS has commissioned a study on the possibility of increasing the quota for the acceptance of wind power plants, which is indicatively set for years at 400 MW.
 In the meantime, they created a number of preconditions for a safer regulation of the power system, so significant increase in quotas, as it seems, is only a matter of months.
 While investors in wind farms prepare a celebration, interested parties in photovoltaic crowded into a miniature quota note with resignation that they remain second-class citizens.
 Any increase in quotas means increased allocations, which raises the electricity price to end users.